johnwoodill/Assault-Weapon-Count/README.md

 **Data**

-The data is from [US Mass Shootings, 1982-2017: Data From Mother Jones’ Investigation](http://www.motherjones.com/politics/2012/12/mass-shootings-mother-jones-full-data/).
-I counted the total number of assault rifles for each event and added as a new variable.
-Since we don't know excactly how many weapons were used during the recent Las Vegas event, I coded the event as three since that is what has been confirmed as assault weapons.
+The mass shooting data is from [US Mass Shootings, 1982-2017: Data From Mother Jones’ Investigation](http://www.motherjones.com/politics/2012/12/mass-shootings-mother-jones-full-data/).
+Total number of assault rifles for each event were counted and added as a new variable.
+Since we don't know excactly how many weapons were used during the recent Las Vegas event,the event was coded as three since that is what has been confirmed as assault weapons [Source](https://www.washingtonpost.com/news/checkpoint/wp/2017/10/02/video-from-las-vegas-suggests-automatic-gunfire-heres-what-makes-machine-guns-different/).

+Population data is from [FRED: Population, Total for United States](https://fred.stlouisfed.org/series/POPTOTUSA647NWDB).
+Population for 2017 was estimated based on the growth rate from the last 10 years.

 **Variables**